 During the availability window, measurement resources and results are made available to each ISTA whose poll response was received at the RSTA; see 11.22.6.4.3.3 (Measurement Sounding Phase of TB Ranging) and 11.22.6.4.3.4 (Reporting Phase of TB Ranging Measurement) (#2156).
 This may also lead to extra instances of polling/sounding/reporting triplets, even if all ISTAs assigned to this availability window were polled in the first polling phase instance (e.g., if the RSTA is not able to accommodate all ISTAs that responded in a single measurement sounding phase instance; see 11.22.6.4.3.3 (Measurement sounding phase of TB Ranging).

+The timestamps reported within each availability window shall be derived from a clock that runs continuously during the availability window. (#3279, #3280)

+If there is a discontinuity in the clock for the FTM timestamping between two reported TOD timestamps, then the subfield ‘TOD Not Continuous’ in the TOD Error field of Location Measurement Report frame shall be set to one.
+Otherwise it shall be set to 0. (#3279, #3280)

+NOTE - In some use cases it is of interest to have a clock that runs continuously across subsequent ranging availability windows.
+For this reason it is desirable for the clock for the FTM timestamping to run continuously. (#3279, #3280)

 Within each availability window, an RSTA shall use an AID or Ranging Session ID (RSID) to identify an associated or unassociated ISTA respectively.
 The AID and RSID assignment shall be non-conflicting and shall have the same size and valid address space (as defined in 9.4.1.8 and 26.17.4).
 The RSID usage shall follow the same rules as that of AIDs for HE operations.
 The RSIDs are assigned to unassociated ISTAs during the FTM negotiation; see 11.22.6.3 (Fine timing measurement procedure negotiation).